meleu/share/screep.md

 ## where to go from here?

-After I do some tests with scraper `-append=true` option and if it proves to be good enough, we can evolve it to what I think would be a cool feature: scrape with screenshots only the games that aren't scraped.
-In other words: when this feature is on, if the user is playing a non-scraped game and takes screenshots, then scrape this game with the most recent taken screenshot.
+After learn how to use the scraper with `-append=true` option (no success on my first tests) and if it proves to be good enough, we can evolve it to what I think would be a cool feature: scrape with screenshots only the games that aren't scraped.
+In other words: if the user is playing a non-scraped game and takes screenshots, then scrape this game with the most recent taken screenshot.